 “Ouch.
 You always like this?”

-Before Felix could respond, his phone started to ring loudly in his pocket.
-He looked down at it with a thoughtful frown.
-“There’s internet in a forest?”
+Before Felix could respond, his phone started to ring loudly.
+He looked down at his pocket with a thoughtful frown.
+“There’s signal in a forest?”

 “Yeah, electrical power lines run all over the place,” said Beth.